AlexSmet/application_base/README.md

 ## Flavor

 Pre-created `Development` and `Production` flavors with public getter `flavor`.
-You can set set it directrly on package prepare flow
+You can set it directrly on package prepare flow:

 ```dart
 import 'package:application_base/application_base.dart';